Artin's primitive root conjecture -a survey -: Probabilistic model

 Let $c_1$ be a fixed real number.
 Then the estimate

 holds uniformly for all integers $a$ and $d$ such that $(a,d)=1$ and $1\le d\le \log ^{c_1} x$, with $c_2$ some positive constant.
-This is a well-known result due to Siegel and Walfisz.
+This is a well-known result due to Siegel and Walfisz and sharpens (\ref{pntap}).
 On applying it we obtain

-Recall that Artin's heuristic answer was not always correct because he failed to take into account quadratic interactions.
+(This result is Lemma 1 in Stephens \cite{Stephens}, an earlier argument along the same lines is given in Pillai \cite{pi0} who considered $\sum_{p\le x}\varphi(p-1)$.)\\ Recall that Artin's heuristic answer was not always correct because it failed to take into account quadratic interactions.
 So let us try to incorporate this into our model.
 In order that $g$ is a primitive root mod $p$ it is necessary that $(g/p)=-1$ and this is a quadratic condition.
 In particular if $g$ has to be a primitive root it must be a non-square mod $p$.
-There are ${p-1\over 2}$ of them and then ${2\varphi(p-1)/(p-1)}$ is the density.
-Thus it makes sense to try to evaluate the sum in the identity below, which yields, assuming HRH, by a computation a little more complicated than for the sum with the condition $(g/p)=-1$ omitted:
+There are $(p-1)/2$ non-squares and ${2\varphi(p-1)/(p-1)}$ is their density.
+Thus it makes sense to try to evaluate the sum in the identity below.
+Assuming HRH, by a computation a little more complicated than for the sum with the condition $(g/p)=-1$ omitted:

-In case $h>1$ equality does not always hold.
+In case $h>1$, with $h$ as in Conjecture 1, equality does not always hold.
 The effect we have to take into account there is that if $(p-1,h)>1$, then and thus $g$ cannot be a primitive root mod $p$.